Egg Foo Young | 芙蓉蛋

 Prepare the omelette.

-Blanch peas, carrots, bean sprouts and cabbage together with the onions for 30 secs.
+Blanch the vegetables for 30 secs.

 Transfer the vegetables into a large bowl.